-TCF has established the Conservation Easement Stewardship and Enforcement Fund and its Board of Directors designated \$1,000 from its net assets without donor restrictions.
-The program addresses all aspects of conservation easement management.
+TCF has established the Stewardship and Defense Fund and its Board of Directors designated \$1,000 from its net assets without donor restrictions.
+The program addresses stewardship of conservation easements as well as legal and defense of all conservation real estate.